DevOps-TangoMe/BucketSyncer/README.md

                                       Default is false (copying within same
                                       account, preserving ACLs across copies).
 If
                                       this option is active, we give full access to owner of the destination bucket.
-    -D (--dest-store) VAL           : Destination storage type [S3|GCS].
+(Not supported yet) -D (--dest-store) VAL           : Destination storage type [S3|GCS].
                                       Destination store will be default to 'S3' if not specified)